ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

-At the moment, the actions are generally called by facades (or by other actions, or by wrappers specific implementations) and they are used to perform the operations that are needed to be done over the telescope.
+At the moment, the actions are generally called by facades (or by other actions, or by wrappers specific implementations) and they are used to perform the operations that are needed to be done on the telescope.
 For example, let’s consider a test script that wants to send a scan ``Scan`` command to the TMC Subarray Node: